gmayock/tic-tac-toe/README.md

 # tic-tac-toe
-Repository for Tic Tac Toe games.
+Repository for a Tic Tac Toe game.

 See my blog post about creating this here: http://gmayock.com/blog/read.php?name=20Dec2018202759MyVeryFirstModels